Ambogo2/Danny-s-8-week-SQL-Challenge/Week1-DannysDiner/README.md

 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customers A and B have at the end of January?

 # INSIGHTS
-1.CASE 1: A has spent the most while C has spent the least amount 2.CASE 2: B is the most frequent customer while C is the least frequent customer 3.CASE 3: Customer A's first items were curry and sushi, B bought curry and C bought ramen.
+1. CASE 1: A has spent the most while C has spent the least amount
+2. CASE 2: B is the most frequent customer while C is the least frequent customer
+3. CASE 3: Customer A's first items were curry and sushi, B bought curry and C bought ramen.
-4.CASE 4: B is the most frequent customer while C is the least frequent customer
+4. CASE 4: B is the most frequent customer while C is the least frequent customer